 Is sports betting legal in New York?

 Yes, sports betting is legal in New York.
 It was legalized in 2013 and fully passed in 2018 after the Supreme Court ruled that the Professional and Amateur Sports Protection Act was unconstitutional.
-Despite this, sports betting is only legalized in land-locked locations at 11 casinos in the state.
+Bets may be made online and at retail sportsbooks.

 Are mobile sports betting apps available in New York?

 There are nine legal and licensed sports betting apps available in New York.